Music Producer, Engineer & Journalist

 Barry moved to West Hollywood to start at Larrabee Sound Studios around 1970.
 As a first engineer, he recorded and mixed his first gold record in 1972 and has been able to work as a freelance engineer ever since.

-Panel Discussion: Getting The Best From Music Journalists, moderated by Chandler Poling of White Bear Media
+Panel Discussion: Getting The Best From Music Journalists, a moderated panel.

 Panel members include: Elisabeth Lewin (Synthtopia), Steve Fortner (Keyboard Magazine), Craig Anderton (Author, Electronic Musician), David Bryce (Music Player Network), Mike Metlay (Recording Magazine), Jim Heywood (Sonic State) and Barry Rudolph (Mix Magazine and Music Connection).
 The panel discussion will tell you as a musician, how to interface with music journalists to promote your career in the changing face of the music business.